 About The Drop-In Blog

 Have you ever wondered what being a marine scientist is really like?
-Well, then you’re in the right place!
+Well, you’re in the right place!
 Welcome to The Drop-In, a blog run by the students of Moss Landing Marine Laboratories.

-Founded in 2008 by a small group of MLML students looking for a platform to candidly talk about their experiences as grad students, The Drop-In now has over 600 posts written by Moss grad students past and present.
+Founded in 2008 by a small group of MLML students looking for a platform to write candidly about their experiences as grad students, The Drop-In now has over 600 posts written by Moss grad students past and present.
 Here you will find everything from thesis research updates to whale facts to stories of adventures in the field!

-The Drop-In Blog is currently managed by grad student editors Emily Montgomery, Kali Prescott, Keenan Guillas, and Grace Teranishi.
+The Drop-In Blog is currently managed by grad student editors Kali Prescott, Keenan Guillas, and Grace Teranishi.
 If you have questions or comments about the blog, please feel free to send us an email at firstname.lastname@example.org.

 Recent Blog Posts